top of page

 1. Make a chocolate smoothie with hidden avocado—it’s creamy and packed with nutrients, but all they’ll taste is the chocolate!

-2. Green Eggs and Ham themed day!!: Making green Pancakes by blending spinach, eggs, banana, pancake mix (Kodiak Pancake Mix) and any other ingredients you would normally add.
+2. Green Eggs and Ham Themed Day: Make green pancakes by blending spinach, eggs, banana, pancake mix (Kodiak Pancake Mix and any other ingredients you would normally add.

 Tip: Offer new foods alongside familiar favorites.
 If they refuse, don’t stress—try again another day.

-Example: If they reject a food today, try serving it in a new way next week.
+Example: If they reject a food today, serve it in a new way next week.
 Steamed broccoli today might become roasted broccoli with a sprinkle of cheese next time.

 • Eat the same meals as your child to show them how much you enjoy healthy foods.

-• Talk positively about food during meals, emphasizing its taste, color, and health benefits.
+• Talk positively about food during meals, highlighting its taste, color, and health benefits.

 Tip: Family meals are a great way to demonstrate healthy eating habits.
-Share the same meal, and talk about how delicious and nourishing it is.
+Share the same meal and discuss how delicious and nourishing it is.

 Example: Say something like, “This carrot is so crunchy and sweet—it’s my favorite!”
 Enthusiasm is contagious.

 Tip: Celebrate small victories!
-If they try even one bite of a new food, give them a big high-five or word of encouragement rather than offering dessert as a reward.
+If they try even one bite of a new food, give them a big high-five or word of encouragement instead of offering dessert as a reward.

 Involving kids in meal preparation is significant for several reasons, and it goes beyond just cooking—it’s about nurturing skills, confidence, and a positive relationship with food:

 1. Encourages Healthy Eating Habits: When children are part of the process, they’re more likely to be curious about the food they’ve helped create.
-This sense of ownership can motivate them to try new ingredients, expanding their palate over time.
+This sense of ownership can motivate them to try new ingredients over time.

 2. Builds Confidence and Independence: Cooking together gives kids a sense of accomplishment.
-Tasks like washing vegetables, stirring ingredients, or even measuring flour can help them feel capable and included.
+Simple tasks like washing vegetables or stirring ingredients can make them feel capable and included.

-3. Teaches Essential Life Skills: Food prep is an important skill that children can carry into adulthood.
-Through meal prep, they learn about nutrition, portion sizes, and how meals come together—valuable knowledge for making healthier choices later in life.
+3. Teaches Essential Life Skills: Food prep is a crucial skill for children to carry into adulthood.
+They learn about nutrition, portion sizes, and how meals come together—valuable knowledge for healthier choices in the future.

 4. Strengthens Family Bonds: Cooking as a family creates opportunities to connect, communicate, and share traditions.
 It transforms mealtime into a meaningful ritual rather than a chore.

 5. Promotes Learning and Development: Meal prep involves fine motor skills (chopping, stirring), math (measuring), and science (understanding how heat transforms food).
-It’s a hands-on educational activity that fosters curiosity and learning.
+It’s a hands-on educational activity that fosters curiosity.

-Involving kids in meal prep is a win-win—it equips them with practical skills while making mealtime more enjoyable and less of a battleground for picky eaters.
+Involving kids in meal prep is a win-win!
+It equips them with practical skills while making mealtime more enjoyable and less combative for picky eaters.

 Let kids create their own mini pizzas with their favorite toppings!